 What is causing my teeth to be sensitive to cold drinks?
-What do I have teeth sensitivity?
+What do I have for teeth sensitivity?
 How can I stop this sensitivity of my teeth?
 Every time I eat ice cream, my sensitive teeth hurt a lot.
 How can I fix my sensitive tooth problem?
 We get many of these dental questions about teeth sensitivity.
 For those having a sensitive tooth can be very, very painful.
 Millions of Americans suffer from sensitive teeth.
 There are ways for Your Local Dentist to treat your sensitive teeth.

 An interesting dental fact about teeth sensitivity.
 Some studies have shown approximately 1 out of 8 adults suffer from some degree of teeth sensitivity.
-Can ask local dental questions about sensitive tooth problem with us.
+Can ask local dental questions about sensitive tooth problems with us.
 Use this to link to Post Teeth Sensitivity problem chat questions online at Dental Chat.

 Dental emergencies can be scary for anyone, especially when they do not know what to do in the case of a dental emergency.
-One of the most commonly asked questions in the dental community is the one about tooth sensitivity and composite fillings.
+One of the most commonly asked questions in the dental community is about tooth sensitivity and composite fillings.
 Fortunately, here at DentalChat, we have a team of specialists that can answer these questions for you at any time.
 In this dental chat article, we will cover some of the common dental emergency questions we get.
 We hope to better inform our readers and to better inform them of what is going on in various dental emergency situations.

 Tooth sensitivity is a common name for dentin hypersensitivity or root sensitivity.
-If hot, cold, sweet or very acidic foods and drinks, or breathing in cold air, makes your teeth or a tooth sensitive or painful then you have sensitive teeth.
+If hot, cold, sweet, or very acidic foods and drinks, or breathing in cold air, makes your teeth or a tooth sensitive or painful then you have sensitive teeth.
 Tooth sensitivity is very common and it has been estimated that approximately half the population experiences tooth sensitivity.
 Tooth sensitivity can come and go over time.

 - Tooth enamel erosion:

 Tooth enamel is very important.
-It is very important for people to protect their teeth enamel and not wear it away.
-One common mistake many people make is by tooth brushing very hard and aggressively.
+It is very important for people to protect their teeth' enamel and not wear it away.
+One common mistake many people make is tooth brushing very hard and aggressively.
 This can wear away the enamel and expose the more sensitive dental layer of the teeth.
 Following proper tooth brushing guidelines and not wearing away the enamel is one of the keys to Not having sensitive teeth.
 This is very important, and we will discuss this more in this dental article.
 Teeth enamel can be worn down from abrasive very hard toothbrushes and very aggressive toothbrushing.

 Perio disease and gum recession can cause people to have more sensitive teeth.
 Gum disease and gum recession can expose the more sensitive root areas of the teeth.
 Tooth sensitivity can be caused by the sensitive dentin layers of root areas being exposed due to receded gums or periodontal disease.
 Receded gums are very common and up to four-fifths of people have gum recession by the time they are 65.
 When the root of a tooth becomes exposed it does not have a layer of enamel like the crowns of your teeth.
 Instead, the tooth roots have a very soft covering called cementum, which once lost leaves the dentin of the root exposed.

 Overzealous brushing or using a very abrasive toothpaste can also cause abrasion of the tooth’s enamel surface and if have exposed dentin.
-A very acidic diet – for example, a diet with a lot of citrus fruits, pickles or soda pop — can cause teeth erosion and dissolve the tooth surface, exposing the dentin.
+A very acidic diet – for example, a diet with a lot of citrus fruits, pickles, or soda pop — can cause teeth erosion and dissolve the tooth surface, exposing the dentin.
 Bulimia and GERD can also result in dental erosion and sensitivity due to acid in the mouth.

 - What is a dental composite filling?